NEASQC/FinancialApplications/README.md

 # Financial Applications

-This repo is associated to the use case of *Financial Applications* of **Machine Learning & Optimisation** group of use cases of the NEASQC European project.
-The main idea for this repo is the development of a QLM library, called *Quantum Quantitative Finance Library* (**QQuantLib** from now) that assemble different quantum algorithms and techniques for using in the financial industry.
+This repo is associated with the Financial Applications use case of the Machine Learning & Optimisation group of the NEASQC European project.
+Its primary focus is the development of the Python library *Quantum Quantitative Finance Library* (**QQuantLib**), which encompasses various state-of-the-art quantum algorithms and techniques tailored for the financial industry.
+Many of these contributions were developed within the project framework.
+The **QQuantLib** was programmed using the quantum software stack developed by Eviden myQLM.

 ## Licence